Student Responsibility for Catalog Changes

 Formal Student Conduct Procedures

 A person and/or the College may file an Incident of Concern report on a student under these procedures any time after discovery of the student’s alleged violation of the Student Conduct Code.
 Every effort should be made to submit the Incident of Concern Report or notify the conduct administrator of the alleged conduct violation immediately after discovery in order to expedite the process.
 The conduct administrator will preliminarily investigate and review the Incident of Concern report to determine whether an informal resolution is possible or whether a comprehensive investigation should be instituted.
 A college administrator has the responsibility and authority to take immediate, interim action at any time by suspending a student from classes, from the campus or otherwise alter the status of a student when a student’s behavior, actions or continued presence may constitute a significant danger to the student, the College community or College property.
-The responding student may request explanation of the Student Conduct Code policies and processes from the conduct administrator or campus counselor.
+The responding student may request an explanation of the Student Conduct Code policies and processes from a College administrator.
 Any deadlines listed in this document are general guidelines used to advance the process.
 The number of business days listed may vary based on the complexity of the case and the accessibility of information and individuals.

 A preliminary investigation consists of a review of the possible violations, history of the parties involved, context of the incident, potential behavioral patterns and the nature of the complaint.
 Generally within five business days of the filed complaint, the conduct administrator will determine whether there is reasonable cause to believe that the responding student violated the Student Conduct Code.
 If there is sufficient evidence to support reasonable cause, the conduct administrator will conduct a comprehensive investigation.
 If there is insufficient evidence to support reasonable cause, the allegations will be closed with no further conduct action, although additional services or support may be recommended or required.